-Rather than to concentrate here in the philosophical aspects involved in the definition of Open Science [15], we will focus in more practical endeavours, represented by the sharing and dissemination conditions of the research production, or by the norms and rules governing disclosure of these research outputs (in the words of Paul A. David), that is norms of full disclosure and cooperation in the search for knowledge [8] (p.23).
+Rather than to concentrate here in the philosophical aspects involved in the definition of Open Science (Fecher & Friesike, 2014), we will focus in more practical endeavours, represented by the sharing and dissemination conditions of the research production, or by the norms and rules governing disclosure of these research outputs (in the words of Paul A. David), that is norms of full disclosure and cooperation in the search for knowledge (David, 2008; p.
+23).

-Thus, in the following section we will present the three fundamental components supporting our proposal of a coherent framework that develops Open Science policy and legal issues.
-Section 4 emphasizes the relevant role of licenses in this context.
-Section 5 describes, through some examples, our proposal for an Open Science framework comprising policies, laws and research evaluation practices.
+Thus, in the following section we will present the three fundamental components supporting our Open Science definition proposal as a political and legal framework where research outputs are shared and disseminated in order to be rendered visible, accessible, reusable.
+Section 3 emphasizes the relevant role of licenses in this context.
+Section 4 describes, through some examples, our proposal for an Open Science framework comprising policies, laws and research evaluation practices.
 This work ends by describing the advantages of our proposal, which are argued in the final section and exemplified via the analysis of a recent case covered by the media.

-3 Three pillars for an Open Science vision
+Three pillars for an Open Science vision